MicrosoftDocs/nav-content/dynamics-nav-app/ui-personalization-manage.md

     "PersonalizationEnabled": "True"
     ```

-    If you want to disable personalization in the Web client, remove this line.
+    If you want to disable personalization, remove this line.

     For more information about how to modify the navsettings.json file, see [Modify the navsettings.json file directly](https://docs.microsoft.com/en-us/dynamics-nav/configuring-microsoft-dynamics-nav-web-client-by-modifying-the-web.config-file#WebClientSettingsFile).